The Cure for Sleep: Regret

 Jenny Landreth, author Swell: A Waterbiography

-This month’s advance extract from The Cure For Sleep is about regret: those moments of painful awareness that often come at the end, when it feels too late - as when I arrived so suddenly at what I believed was my last minute of living.
+This month’s extract from The Cure For Sleep is about regret: those moments of painful awareness that often come at the end, when it feels too late - as when I arrived so suddenly at what I believed was my last minute of living.

 After reading, do share a short true tale of your own - no more than 300 words – on this theme in the comments section.
 Have you experienced terrible regret as a result of your own actions - or failure to act?
 Did it change you?
 How?